Lord's Cricket Ground uses a ballot to allocate tickets for international matches at the Home of Cricket.

 Those wishing to attend an international match at Lord’s have a window of opportunity to apply for the ballot.

-Those wishing to apply for the ballot may do so at any time between these dates.
+Those wishing to apply for the ballot may do so from that date.

 Every application is treated equally, no matter when it is submitted, so take your time making your decisions.